matrix-org/matrix-spec-proposals/proposals/4225-one-time-key-ordering.md

 of one-time keys: even if the server issues a recent one-time key, it is still possible for a to-device message to be delayed so long that the recipient has discarded the private part of the one-time key.
 It is, however, a significant improvement.
-A possible solution is for clients that expect to be used in conditions of poor connectivity to keep old OTKs for longer.
+A possible future solution is for clients that expect to be used in conditions of poor connectivity to keep old OTKs for longer.

 There are other ways in which the server and client can get out of sync with respect to one-time keys, including by a [database rollback](https://github.com/element-hq/element-meta/issues/2155), or implementation defects.
+It is anticipated that other solutions will be found for those situations.

 ## Alternatives